absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ## Routes

-The application routes are normally located in `src/routes` folder.
+The application routes are normally located in the `src/routes` folder.
 They are loaded by the `src/app/providers/RouteServiceProvider`.
 This service provider loads both the `api.js` and the `web.js` files, one after the other, to separate the route types.
 All the `api.js` routes will be automatically prefixed by `/api`.